Chaldene/pancam/To-Do.md

 # Prioties
--   Generate HK Ess and Non-Ess Calibrated for Key Variables
 -   Identify why there is data duplication in Rover TM '190809 - PAN_FIT_01'
 -   Plot these results.
+-   Look into the best use of the Pandas Int64 and how best to draw missing data.

 ## Nice to haves
 -   Generate HK Ess and Non-Ess Calibrated for the rest of the variables
+-   Replace Temperature calibrations with a dictionary
 -   Read in calibraitons from files rather than stored in software
 -   Guareenteed way to distinguish between WAC and HRC CRs with just TM
 -	Look into converting into archive database